OPPORTUNITIES AT MCCHR

 - Ability to travel to locations in Malaysia.

-- University degree, with a keen interest in social/political sciences, law or other related fields.
-Good knowledge in human rights is an advantage;
+- University degree in social/political sciences, law or other related fields.
+Good knowledge of human rights and/or the law is an advantage.

-- Previous experience in developmental assistance or related work for a donor organisation, governmental institutions, NGO or private sector is desirable;
+- Previous experience in developmental assistance or related work for a donor organisation, governmental institutions, CSO or private sector is desirable.

-- Fluency in both oral and written Bahasa Melayu and English is essential.
+- Fluency in both oral and written Bahasa Malaysia and English is essential.
+Knowledge of a third language is advantageous.

 Human Rights Internship 2021/2022